-In inference mode, the two resulting neural networks $F_{fr.}$ and $G_{fr.}$ are evaluated in the corresponding modalities to obtain feature embeddings for input images.
-Similarity between the feature representations is measured using Euclidean distance.
-For each query image, each gallery image is therefore ranked according to the similarity between embeddings in Euclidean space, and the label of the most similar gallery image is returned, see equation~\eqref{equaone}.
+During inference, the two resulting networks, $F_{fr.}$ and $G_{fr.}$, are evaluated in the corresponding modalities to provide feature embeddings for input images.
+Similarity between these representations is measured using Euclidean distance as introduced in Equation \ref{equatwo}.
+No coupled images are needed for inference.